Histwo/Histwo.github.io/_posts/2025-01-31-MediaAdvisory.md

 ### **WHO:**
 - **Jesus Christ**
-- The Creator's two servants
+- the Creator's two servants

 ### **WHEN:**
 - At noon (Central) immediately following the Creator's seismic intervention (The Apocalypse).